-We here at GME always emphasize the importance of preparation before undertaking any painting work.
+We here at GME always emphasise the importance of preparation before undertaking any painting work.
 However, many people are often confused by what we mean by preparation, and just what needs to be done before any paint touches the walls.
 If the preparation work hasn’t been done properly, it could mean that the paint doesn’t dry properly, which could mean more work.
 Allow our painting experts at GME to explain just what needs to be done before carrying out any work.

 It’s important to clean the walls that you’re about to paint, to ensure that there are no unsightly marks or stains.
 Make sure that you use a non-toxic household cleaner, as this could cause even more problems when it comes to painting.
 It’s especially important to clean places like the bathroom, where deodorants and hairsprays are used as these can leave a residue on the walls that you can’t see, however they will impact the paint job.
 Then wait for the walls to dry.